luliCloud/raft_kv_rocksdb_cachelib/README.md

 To run all test after build, please run `ctest` in build dir.

 ### benchmark
-please run `goreman start` in bash 1
+Please run `goreman start` in bash 1

 Please run `redis-benchmark -t set,get -n 100000 -p 63791` in bash 2

-**Using rocksdb as kv store**, 99.95% is 20 folds faster than unordered_map as kv store.
-Throughput (set) requests 2.5 folds more than unordered_map kv store.
-Completed 1000000 set request 2 folds faster han unordered_map kv store.
+**Using rocksdb as kv store**

+The stress test for RocksDB as the kv store shows 4500 QPS for 4KB KV write and 26000 QPS for 5KB kv read.
+The P99 delay is less than 40 ms. Compared with unordered_map as the kv store, QPS for KV write is **2.5 folds higher** and P99 is **25 folds faster**.

     ====== SET ======
         100000 requests completed in 22.34 seconds